uta-org/uzLib.Lite/README.md

 ## Contents

-This API has an extensive list of methods for WinForms, System.Console and Unity3D.
+This API has an extensive list of methods to extend funcionality of .NET Framework classes, WinForms, System.Console and Unity3D, also it contains own/third party implementation:

 ### List of interesting contents by namespaces